Sifchain/Documentation/resources/tutorials/running-sifchain-validator-on-kubernetes/running-sifnode-on-kubernetes.md

 [Kubernetes](https://kubernetes.io/) is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

-Here's the rough breakdown of the overall cost of running a node :
+Here's the rough breakdown of the overall cost of running a basic node:

-* $73 per month for the EKS Control Plane
+* ~$75 per month for the EKS Control Plane
-* $137 per month for a t2.xlarge instance
+* ~$135 per month for a t2.xlarge instance
-* $70 in load balancer costs
+* ~$75 in load balancer costs
-* $100 in disk costs
+* ~$100 in disk costs

+Overall costs will depend largely on your final setup.

 **Install Dependencies:**